A teacup sitting on top of two books

 • Strep throat

-If you are unsure about your symptoms, are at high risk or your symptoms are getting worse, we can help at GoHealth Urgent Care.
-Just stop by any of our convenient centers or schedule a walk-in at an office or a Virtual Visit
+If you are unsure about your symptoms, are at high risk or your symptoms are getting worse, we can help.
+Just stop by any of our convenient centers, save your spot online, or schedule a Virtual Urgent Care visit.
+We are open 365 days a year and are here to help you feel better.

 Frequently asked questions